Greatest Hits Radio: Network expansion

-On 31 January 2023, Bauer announced that Radio Borders is to rebrand as Greatest Hits Radio from 3 April, following the news earlier in the month which will see the seven Scottish heritage names also rebranding on the same day.
+On 31 January 2023, Bauer announced that Radio Borders was to rebrand as Greatest Hits Radio from 3 April, following the news earlier in the month which will see the seven Scottish heritage names also rebranding on the same day.

-On 1 March 2023, Bauer announced that Lincs FM will lose its FM frequency and go DAB only from 3 April.
-The FM frequency will become Greatest Hits Radio.
+On 1 March 2023, Bauer announced that Lincs FM would lose its FM frequency and go DAB only from 3 April.
+The FM frequency would become Greatest Hits Radio.

-On the same day, Bauer also announced that three of the four FM frequencies held by Kiss in Cambridge (105.6), Ipswich and Colchester (106.4) and Peterborough (107.7), will switch to carrying Greatest Hits Radio and join the GHR East network.
-The 106.1 frequency in Norwich will continue to carry Kiss.
+On the same day, Bauer also announced that three of the four FM frequencies held by Kiss in Cambridge (105.6), Ipswich and Colchester (106.4) and Peterborough (107.7), would switch to carrying Greatest Hits Radio and join the GHR East network.
+The 106.1 frequency in Norwich would continue to carry Kiss.